Tanmoy-Parvez/talented_hero_computer_center/README.md

 <ul>
     <li>
-        We Provide Best Learning Opportunities.
+        From Our Course You Can Learn Graphics Designing, Programming And Much More Excited Things.
     </li>
     <li>
-        We Try Our Best To Improve Your Skill.
+        We Try Our Best To Improve Your Skill And Provide You Best Learning Opportunities.
     </li>
     <li>
         From This Course You Will Be Able To Apply Job Application In Any Tech Company.